 What is the recovery like for dental implants?

-After each implant procedure, you can expect some swelling of the gums and face, minor bleeding, pain or discomfort at the implant site, and possible bruising.
+After each implant procedure, you can expect some swelling of the gums and face, minor bleeding, discomfort at the implant site, and possible bruising.
 During the recovery period, you should refrain from smoking and eat soft foods while the area heals.
-After the entire procedure is complete and you get the green light from your dentist, you can go about your daily habits, eat the foods you love, and not worry about your smile — other than keeping up with your oral hygiene routine, of course.
+After the entire procedure is complete and you get the green light from our dentist, you can go about your daily habits, eat the foods you love, and not worry about your smile — other than keeping up with your oral hygiene routine, of course.

 How long do implants last?